,

 What the judges are looking for see page 3

-Class 58 to 61 to be presented on a plate (not paper or foil) and covered in cling film.
+Classes 57 to 60 to be presented on a plate (not paper or foil) and covered with cling film.

 54 One jar of Seville Orange Marmalade

-55 One jar of 3 Fruits Marmalade - recipe to be displayed
+55 One jar of Three Fruits Marmalade – ingredients to be displayed

-56 Any other Marmalade - recipe to be displayed
+56 One jar of Any Other Marmalade – ingredients to be displayed

 SECTION E CHILDREN’S CLASSES